 The beautiful and diverse landscape of Chile in photos

+Updated February 23rd, 2021.
 September 15th, 2016, Posted by travelwith2ofus

 La Serena and Coquimbo

-Four hundred kilometers north of Santiago will bring you Coquimbo which lies at the same level as the sea.
+Four hundred kilometers north of Santiago will bring you Coquimbo, which lies at the same level as the sea.
 It has a total area of 41,000 square kilometers with a population of 688,000 people.

-It is also a great place to check out some of the Chiliean vineyards (BTW: Important wine regions in Chile include Cachapoal, Rapel, Maipo, Colchagua, Elqui, Choapa, Itata and Aconcagua valleys).
+It is also a great place to check out some of the Chilean vineyards (BTW: Important wine regions in Chile include Cachapoal, Rapel, Maipo, Colchagua, Elqui, Choapa, Itata, and Aconcagua valleys).

-Check out the beaches in La Serena as well as the Plaza de Armas de La Serena, Faro Monumental lighthouse and the Observatorio Turístico Collowara if you want to do a little bit of stargazing.
+Check out the beaches in La Serena, as well as the Plaza de Armas de La Serena, Faro Monumental lighthouse, and the Observatorio Turístico Collowara if you want to do a little bit of stargazing.

 Cerro Santa Lucia